How to start a tabletop RPG session

 1. A Moment of silence

 A very powerful and yet simple technique for marking the start of your RPG story is the moment of silence.
 Have everyone lean back and enjoy half a minute without any sounds.
 This resembles a short meditation and increases the concentration of everyone around the table.
-To symbolize the start of this moment of silence, you could light a candle or turn an hourglass as a gimmick.
+To symbolize the start of this moment, you could light a candle or turn an hourglass as a gimmick.
 Quiet and discreet background music can improve the atmosphere in this situation too.

 2. Listening to Music